 “Oh, yeah?
 What for?”
 The magic question is, “What for?”
 But art is not for anything.
 Art is the ultimate goal.
 It saves our souls and makes us live happily.
 It helps us express ourselves and be happy without the help of alcohol or drugs.
 So in response to such a pragmatic question, we need to be bold.
 “Well, just for the fun of it.
 Sorry for having fun without you.”

-I’m lead guitarist and vocalist in a rock/blues coverband.
+I’m lead guitarist and vocalist in two rock/blues coverband.
 Let’s say right away that my level is such as to allow me a minimum decency in front of an audience certainly never too large.
 My typical characteristic is to be able to perform with acoustic guitar and voice a rock repertoire not too varied but rather consistent, without reading anything, everything from memory.
 As a lead guitarist, I can afford to play covers of a certain level of commitment without embarrassing myself too much.
-In short, it seems that with my band I can put on an enjoyable show and that’s the only thing that counts as a hobby.
+In short, it seems that with my bands I can put on an enjoyable show and that’s the only thing that counts as a hobby.
 The guitar is definitely the thing that represents me the most, what I really am.
+Even if it is something I can only carry on in my spare time….

 Therefore, please, let me use the title of a recent album by the guitar legend Buddy Guy.
 I can’t resist, it is just perfect!
 Usually, when people see a family man playing guitar in a band many raise an eyebrow.
 It seems a teenager thing, not suitable to adults.
 Actually, this happens because we all have been taught to suffocate our natural instinct in doing art, something we are all born with.
 If our job is not art itself, we have learned to think that art is not for us.
 When someone tries to keep this instinct alive, it generates adverse reactions.
 Maybe it is normal.
 But it is never too late.
 As the Korean writer Young-ha Kim says, we should start doing art now.
 It’s urgent.
 We should rediscover our inner child and let he or she express freely.
 It is a matter of health, of a correct mental development.
 That is exactly why I’m doing it.
 I was born to play guitar!